tutorialworks/container-network-demo/troubleshooting/file-permissions/README.md

 This demo uses a fake web app called **Firebox** (sorry, Dropbox!) that allows you to upload files.
 The web app is written in Python using the Flask framework and runs in a Docker container.

+_As soon as the Firebox app was deployed in production, the devs cracked open a beer and began to celebrate.
+But quickly the app's users began to complain that they were unable to upload files._

+_At first, the dev team thought it was just a minor bug that could be fixed quickly.
+But, as more and more users reported the same issue, it became clear that there was something much more serious going on...._

 ## To run

+Let's build and run the Firebox app:

 ```shell
 docker build -t file-permissions .